 Too often, the reason people want to escape their home is to escape the clutter.
 They are overwhelmed by the piles and just want to get away.
 Clutter is a manifestation of improperly spent money.
 If the items purchased were truly wanted or needed, they would have a purpose and not be relegated to piles in the corner.

 If you find that you just can’t relax in your own home, it’s time to seek help.
-The Internet offers hundreds of resources including my favorite, www.Flylady.net.
-There are also plenty of books to help guide you through the process of cleaning and decluttering.
-In our book, Living the Savvy Life, we dedicated an entire chapter to turning your home into your own personal sanctuary.
+The Internet offers hundreds of resources including one if my go-tos, www.Flylady.net.
+There are also plenty of books to help guide you through the process of cleaning.
+For decluttering, Marie Kondo’s The Life-Changing Magic of Tidying Up continues to be my favorite.
+In our own book, Living the Savvy Life, we dedicated an entire chapter to turning your home into your own personal sanctuary.

 If you feel your situation is beyond your own capabilities, it is worth it to seek help.
 You can find a professional organizer in your area by visiting The National Association of Professional Organizers